On regularity of solutions for certain linear Boltzmann transport equations: Introduction

 In section \ref{w-x-reg} we study the regularity of solutions for an equation involving the integral operator $K_r$.
 We apply therein technicalities based on \emph{Neumann series}.
 The treatments confine to a special case of transport equations (\ref{i1}).

 In section \ref{outlines} we depict some outlines for the so called tangential (co-normal) regularity arising from general theory of the first order PDEs.
-We remark that full Sobolev regularity can not be expected for the characteristic initial boundary value problems (that is, for the problems where the boundary operator has a non-zero kernel).
+We remark that full Sobolev regularity can not be expected for characteristic problems.
 However, the partial (that is, tangential) regularity can be proved for problems with constant multiplicity (\cite{rauch85}, \cite{morando09}).
 For problems with variable multiplicity (such as the present problems) even the tangential regularity need not be valid.
-The final section \ref{wf} includes some notes concerning for microlocal aspects of transport problems.

 We remark that in the global case $G=\R^3$ the "regularity of solution may increase according to the data".
 Actually, we conjectured in \cite{tervo19-b} (Discussion and Remark 4.9 therein) that in the case $G=\R^3$ under relevant assumptions the assumption